-Summary: Here are a few diabetes camp packing tips that I have picked up over the years as well as a checklist of items you might not think to pack.
+Here are a few diabetes camp packing tips that I have picked up over the years and a checklist of items you might not think to pack.

 Have each family member, grandparents, and even best friends write a letter so that you can cover each day.
-I write the day of the week on the outside of the envelope so they know to give her one each day.
-At my daughter’s camp, they get mail during quiet time in their cabin in the afternoon and it’s nice to feel included.
+I write the day of the week on the outside of the envelope, so they know to give him one each day.
+At my son’s camp, they get mail during quiet time in their cabin in the afternoon, and it’s nice to feel included.

-Though most of the time Q is too busy to write us or we receive her camp letters after she’s already back home, I send some stationary with her that is already stamped and is already addressed and ready to go.
+Though most of the time Q is too busy to write us or we receive his camp letters after he’s already back home, I send some stationary with him that is already stamped and is already addressed and ready to go.

-Don’t be surprised if your kid says “Okay, bye, you can go now!” the second that they are checked in.
-Conversely, younger or first time campers might be teary-eyed.
-It’s okay to leave them, the counselors and staff are prepared.
+Don’t be surprised if your kid says, “Okay, bye, you can go now!” the second they are checked in.
+Conversely, younger or first-time campers might be teary-eyed.
+It’s okay to leave them; the counselors and staff are prepared.
 Reassure them that they are safe and loved.
-Q cried every single night at bedtime the first year she went to camp because she was homesick…but that didn’t keep her from having an awesome week.
-In fact, she didn’t want to leave when we returned to pick her up.
+At bedtime Q was homesick that first year … but that didn’t keep him from having an awesome week.
+In fact, he didn’t want to leave when we returned to pick him up.

-Though we use a suitcase for her clothes, we usually pack the bedding, pillow, and a favorite stuffed animal in a laundry basket.
-At the end of the week Q is able to throw everything back into the basket.
+Though we use a suitcase for his clothes, we usually pack the bedding, pillow, and a favorite stuffed animal in a laundry basket.
+At the end of the week, Q can throw everything back into the basket.

 Get a shower caddy from the housewares department or back-to-school college aisle for the toiletries your kid needs daily.
 It’s easy for them to carry it to the shower/restroom.
 Though I’m not guaranteeing that kids actually have great hygiene at camp!